 This temple is worth to see!
 It features a “relung” or a place to store arcas, jutting out the wall.
 Its roof has the shape of a bar and features majestic ornaments.
 The best thing about this temple is it remains in a good condition.
-Even the roof remains intact, unlike the majority temples in Dieng, which have been severed.
+Even the roof remains intact, unlike the majority of temples in Dieng, which have been severed.
 That means it becomes a perfect background for you who love to take some photography while traveling!

 Say Hi to Sembrada!
 This temple has a stone ornament with the shape of a blooming lotus on its roof.
 When it comes to architecture, it features a hole to display an arca.
 In the yard, some stones are scattered neatly.
-All of those features make it an interesting place to visit and its is perfect to capture some beautiful pictures using a camera.
+All of those features make it an interesting place to visit and it is perfect to capture some beautiful pictures using a camera.

 This temple has a different shape than others.
-Back then, Semar Temple was used by Brahmana caste or priests for performing numerous religious ceremonies, also a place to storage tools and things that used when they do any rituals.
+Back then, Semar Temple was used by Brahmana caste or priests for performing numerous religious ceremonies, also a place to store tools and things that used when they do any rituals.

 2. GATOTKACA CLUSTER

 Gatotkaca group also consists of five temples; the Gatotkaca, Setyaki, Nakula, Sadewa, and Gareng temples.
-Today only Gatotkaca temple remain stands, other four temples are fallen into ruin.
+Today only Gatotkaca temple remains stands, other four temples are fallen into ruin.
 Gatotkaca Temple is located near to Arjuna Temple Complex.
 Both of them are connected by an easy part, featuring an uphill route.
 Moreover, it takes only 15 minutes to reach each of the complexes.

 3. DWARAWATI CLUSTER

 This cluster is included in the list of Dieng Plateau’s recommended tourist spots despite its unpopularity.
 Dwarawati group consisted of four temples, namely Dwarawati, Abiyasa, Pandu, and Margasari temple.
-However, currently only Dwarawati that remain relatively intact, the rest are in ruins.
+However, currently, only Dwarawati that remain relatively intact, the rest are in ruins.
 The presence of Dwarawati Temple is not as well-known as Arjuna or Gatotkaca.
 It is also true that location is a bit secluded and it has not many visitors as temples that reside in other complexes.
 The nuance of this temple is desolated and there is no guard at all.
 Knowing the fact, you can take advantage of such peaceful nuance for relaxing!
 Moreover, it is surrounded by local’s potato farms and hills!
 Not to mention, fresh air and mesmerizing nature scenery are quite satisfying!

 So whether you love ancient art and architecture or are just looking for a relaxing day away from the hustle and bustle of the major cities, these temples in Dieng is a must see.
 Combine it with a visit to other attractions in the area to make the most of it!
 See you, here!